 - Persistent suicidal ideation

 If you’ve been struggling with depression and have received treatment without significant improvement, you may want to start checking residential inpatient treatment options.
 There are a number of different mental health care centers that offer inpatient treatment in residential settings.
-Look for locations, facilities, treatment options, and pricing that is right for you.
+Look for locations, facilities, treatment options, and pricing that are right for you.

 Some mental health centers are more specialized in certain mental conditions than others.
 So, you should consider asking them upfront about their programs, specialties, and experience.